rockorager/rockorager.github.com/now.md

 - 🛹 Learning to skateboard
 - 📚 Reading (listening) to [The Body: A Guide for Occupants](https://www.goodreads.com/book/show/43582376-the-body) by Bill Bryson
 - 💡 Interested in all things IndieWeb and web development, in general
-- Working from home, still
+- 🔬 Working from home (still)
+- 🚲 Riding bikes

 *Inspired by [Derek Sivers](https://sive.rs/nowff)*